 Skip advert

 Electric car charging mega test - Renault 5 front angled

-It’s now been more than five months since the UK Government announced the new Electric Car Grant (ECG), which removes up to £3,750 off the price of selected EVs to make them more affordable and more accessible for all.
+It's been over a year since the UK Government announced its new Electric Car Grant scheme (ECG), helping slash the cost of qualifying EVs by up to £3,750, making them more affordable and accessible to all.

-Not every electric car on sale is eligible for a Government-funded price cut, of course, and those that miss out aren’t restricted to incredibly opulent EVs such as, for example, the Rolls-Royce Spectre or Lotus Evija.
-There are complex criteria that car manufacturers and their models have to meet in order to receive the ECG.
+Not every electric car on sale is eligible for a Government-funded price cut, and those which miss out aren’t just extravagant cars like the Lotus Evija or Rolls-Royce Spectre, some of the best-selling EVs like the Tesla Model Y aren’t eligible.
+That’s because there’s complex criteria that car manufacturers and their models have to meet in order to receive the ECG.

-Only cars which start from less than £37,000 and that cost no more than £42,000 once configured are eligible to receive the Government’s subsidy, which is split into two distinct bands.
+Only cars which start from less than £37,000 and that cost no more than £42,000 with options are eligible to receive the Government’s subsidy.

 Advertisement - Article continues below

-Band 1 is for the most sustainably produced EVs, which qualify for the full £3,750 discount.
+Band 1 of the grant is for the most sustainably produced EVs, which qualify for the full £3,750 discount.
 Those considered to meet a lesser standard fall into Band 2 and receive the lower amount of £1,500 off.

+Skip advert